erthward/geonomics/docs/source/params.rst

 reset?
 P

-This arguments indicates whether a custom genomic architecture file should be used to create a :py:`Species`' :py:`GenomicArchitecture`, and if so, where that file is located.
+This argument indicates whether a custom genomic architecture file should be used to create a :py:`Species`' :py:`GenomicArchitecture`, and if so, where that file is located.
 If the value is :py:`None`, no file will be used and the values of this :py:`Species`' other genomic architecture parameters in the parameters file will be used to create the :py:`GenomicArchitecture`.
 If the value is a :py:`str` pointing to a custom genomic-architecture file
-(i.e. a CSV file with loci as rows and 'locus_num', 'p', 'dom', 'r', 'trait', and 'alpha' as columns stipulating the starting allele frequencies, dominance values, inter-locus recombination rates, trait names, and effect sizes of all loci; values can be left blank if not applicable).
+(i.e. a CSV file with loci as rows and 'locus',
+'p', 'dom', 'r', 'trait', and 'alpha' as columns stipulating the locus numbers, starting allele frequencies, dominance values, inter-locus recombination rates, trait names, and effect sizes of all loci; values can be left blank if not applicable).
 Geonomics will create an empty